 | Dify Platform | RAG knowledge base + AI Document Chatbot |

-| DWS (Data Warehouse Service) | Structured storage of contract risk results |
+| DWS (Data Warehouse Service) | Structured storage of invoice risk scores and analytics |

 | CFW (Cloud Firewall) | Perimeter security for regulated financial data |